Fresh Classes Starting January 2015, Self-Enroll Below and Begin Immediately!

 The books we read from the most extensively in class are Human All Too Human, Daybreak, The Gay Science, Thus Spoke Zarathustra, Beyond Good and Evil, On The Genealogy of Morals, Twilight of the Idols, Antichrist, and The Will to Power.
 No outside reading will be required.
 There is no university credit for attending these class sessions.
 For more details on how my classes work in general, please see the FAQ.
 For more about me, see this page.

 Use the drop down menu below to access the times for the Nietzsche classes and to purchase a subscription to attend the class weekly.
-You can join the class starting any week and at any point that you are satisfied you have gotten enough out of this class you can transfer your subscription to another class from thereon out.

 Click on the banners below to be sent to the topics, schedules, and registration for other classes.